zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceSchema.md

     ?>

 ### type
-Specify the type of the response - XML or JSON.
-The only supported values are "xml" and "json".
+The type of the response.
+The supported values are "xml" and "json".
+By default the schema interprets the server response as JSON.

 #### Returns
 `\Kendo\Data\DataSourceSchema`